rk13/rk13.github.io/_posts/2020-08-01-flink-generic-kafka-deserializationdchema.markdown

 # Additional optimizations

-You should strongly consider using Schema Registry Client with client-side caching, e.g.[CachedSchemaRegistryClient](https://github.com/confluentinc/schema-registry/blob/master/client/src/main/java/io/confluent/kafka/schemaregistry/client/CachedSchemaRegistryClient.java.
+You should strongly consider using Schema Registry Client with client-side caching, e.g.[CachedSchemaRegistryClient](https://github.com/confluentinc/schema-registry/blob/master/client/src/main/java/io/confluent/kafka/schemaregistry/client/CachedSchemaRegistryClient.java).

-Also, be aware of potential internal optimizations for `KafkaAvroDeserializer` related to caching `DatumReader` instances (version not yet released at the moment) fixed in the scope of
+Also, be aware of potential internal optimizations for `KafkaAvroDeserializer` related to caching `DatumReader` instances (version not yet released at the moment) fixed in the scope of [this issue](https://github.com/confluentinc/schema-registry/issues/1515).
-[https://github.com/confluentinc/schema-registry/issues/1515].
 The actual gains from the fix vary somewhat based on hardware and Java version used but are generally [between ~3x and ~8x](https://github.com/confluentinc/schema-registry/issues/1515#issue-646876399).
 The cause is expensive DatumReader and DatumWriter objects being instantiated per record serialized or deserialized due to a lack of caching.
 The result is a lot of wasted CPU resources as well as potentially capping pipeline throughput.

 # Conclusion
 * Flink provides good out-of-box primitives to work with Kafka and Avro